ltcltc/COMP2123PROJECT/README.md

 1. First, the programme asks the player to choose the size of the gameboard(3x3, 5x5) to challenge and ask players to input their name.

-2. The programme shows the gameboards (includes number 1 - 9) with countdown
-    and then asks the player to input a number.
+2. The programme shows the gameboards and then asks the player to input a number set of the step which player wants to take.

-3. Afterwards, the player inputs a number within the range from one to nine.

-4. After, AI makes step base on the challenging level, repeat step 2-4 until entering into step 5.
+3. After, AI makes step, repeat step 2-4 until entering into a win or draw status checked by the program.

-5. Game end until three continuous boxes have the same patterns.
+5. Game end until three/five continuous boxes have the same patterns.

 6. Then, the records of the steps made by players will be shown as a transcript.